 The Vanir dwelt in Vanaheim, one of the nine realms of Yggdrasil, the World-Tree.
-Aside from Njord, his son Freyr, and his daughter Freya, we can be certain only of a mysterious goddess called Gullveig, a mysterious goddess who may have simply been another form of Freya, and Nerthus, a goddess with an ambiguous connection to Njord (more on that later).
+Aside from Njord, his son Freyr, and his daughter Freyja, we can be certain only of a mysterious goddess called Gullveig, who may have simply been another form of Freyja, and Nerthus, a goddess with an ambiguous connection to Njord.

 Njord the King

 However, many Vanir there were, they constituted a tribe of gods in Vanaheim.
 And sitting as the chieftain of that tribe – and counterpart to Odin of the Aesir – was Njord.

 As god of the wind and sea, Njord would naturally be seen as an important and powerful god – especially to a culture that was so invested in fishing and in sailing for trade or, shall we say, the somewhat less voluntary and more one-sided “trade” for which Vikings were known.
 It makes sense, therefore, that any recounting of tales about the Vanir would elevate him to a leadership position.